 WHS Processes for the Hospitality Industry

-The hospitality industry is a vital part of Australia’s economy.
-According to Tourism Research Australia, almost 250,000 Australians work in cafes, restaurants, clubs and bars.
+According to Jobs and Skills Australia, the Accommodation and Food Services industry, which encompasses much of the hospitality sector, employs 957,900 workers as of 2024.
+This represents approximately 6.6% of the total Australian workforce.
 These occupations carry a slew of unique workplace health and safety challenges that every employer and worker needs to be mindful of daily.

 Devising an effective WHS strategy and practical processes and procedures for the hospitality industry requires careful consideration.
 So, what are the key things for businesses to focus on, and how can their processes be adapted to ensure every employee makes it home safe at the end of the day?
 Workers in the hospitality sector face a large number of unique WHS risks.